massimo-cassandro/js-file-uploader/README.md

 ![](readme_files/uploader_std.png)
 --

-The `docs` folder contains several FileUploader examples.
+The `demo` folder contains several FileUploader examples.

-> NB: The default selector is `data-file-uploader`, but, if necessary, the` file-uploader` part can be replaced with any string (with *dataset* compatible syntax, see <https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset>) using the `fupl_selector` option:
+> NB: The default selector is `data-file-uploader`, but, if necessary, the` file-uploader` part can be replaced with any string (with *dataset* compatible syntax, see <https://developer.mozilla.org/en-US/demo/Web/API/HTMLElement/dataset>) using the `fupl_selector` option:

 ```javascript
 FileUploader.init({